RandyPatterson/AOAI_Student/Challenge-00.md

 - [GitHub CodeSpaces](#github-codespaces)
 - [Local Workstation](#use-local-workstation)

-### GitHub CodeSpaces
+#### GitHub CodeSpaces

 GitHub CodeSpaces is a cloud-based development environment that allows you to develop entirely in the cloud.
 It provides a fully configured environment with all the tools and resources you need to complete the challenges.
 If you want to learn more about GitHub CodeSpaces, you can visit the [GitHub CodeSpaces Overview](https://docs.github.com/en/codespaces/overview).
-However we provide you with a pre-configured GitHub CodeSpace for this hack.
+However we provide you with a pre-configured GitHub CodeSpaces for this hack.

-Let's get started with a pre-configured GitHub CodeSpace: [Launch CodeSpaces](https://open.vscode.dev/RandyPatterson/AOAI_Student)
+Let's get started with a pre-configured GitHub CodeSpaces: [Launch CodeSpaces](https://open.vscode.dev/RandyPatterson/AOAI_Student)

 #### Use Local Workstation

-**NOTE:** You can skip this section if are using GitHub CodeSpaces!

-##### Local Workstation Requirements

 To work on your local workstation, please ensure you have the following tools and resources before hacking: